On the rate of convergence in quenched Voronoi percolation: Comparison between the two models

 \section{Comparison between the two models}

 In this section we will prove a few lemmas comparing the binomial distribution to the Poisson distribution.
 Although the lemmas merely compare the two distributions, they will be used to compare the two models $\P_R$ and $\Po$, and are therefore stated in these terms.
+We shall generally make this comparison with $R$ being a rectangle of area $n$, because in this case, $n$, the number of points in the $\P_R$ model is equal to the expected number of points in the Poisson model $\Po$.

 Let $R'\subseteq R$ be two rectangles.
 We will let $\mathcal{F}_{R'}$ denote the sub-$\sigma$-algebra of events that are measurable with respect to the restriction of $\eta$ to $R'$.
 Let $A_m$ denote the event that the restriction of $\eta$ to $R'$ has size $m$, i.e.\ $A_m:=\{|\eta\cap R'|=m\}$.
 Note, in particular, that for any $m=0,1,\ldots,n$ the conditional measures $\P_R(\,\cdot\,|A_m)$ and $\Po(\,\cdot\,|A_m)$ coincide on $\mathcal{F}_{R'}$.
 This will be used repeatedly below, and we will simply write $\P(\,\cdot\,|A_m)$ for either of the two.